Powell: Fed to soon begin 'challenging' Main Street lending

 Federal Reserve Chair Jerome Powell acknowledged that the Fed faces a major challenge with the launch in the coming days of a program through which the Fed will lend directly to private companies for the first time since the Great Depression

-WASHINGTON -- Federal Reserve Chair Jerome Powell acknowledged Friday that the Fed faces a major challenge with the launch in the coming days of a program through which the Fed will lend directly to private companies for the first time since the Great Depression.
+WASHINGTON -- Federal Reserve Chair Jerome Powell acknowledged Friday that the Fed faces a major challenge with the launch in the coming days of a program that will lend to companies other than banks for the first time since the Great Depression.

 The Fed's Main Street Lending is geared toward medium-sized companies that are too large for the government's small business lending program and too small to sell bonds or stock to the public.
-The loans will technically be made by banks, but the Fed will buy 85% to 95% of each loan, thereby reducing the risk to banks and freeing them to do more lending.
+The individual loans, which could reach $600 billion, will technically be made by banks.
+But the Fed will buy 85% to 95% of each loan, thereby reducing the risk to banks and freeing them to do more lending.

+Powell said that Main Street will make its first loans in a “few days.”
+He has previously set June 1 as the target, or soon after.

-Powell noted that the complexity of the program goes far beyond the Fed's usual lending efforts, which typically involve buying bonds.
-The Main Street program will consist of unique loans to individual businesses, the first time since the 1930s that the central bank has lent to companies outside the financial system.
+He noted that the complexity of the program goes far beyond the Fed's usual lending efforts, which typically involve buying bonds.
+The Main Street program will consist of unique loans to individual businesses.

 “It is far and away the biggest challenge of the 11 facilities we have set up,” Powell said.